nmshd/documentation/_docs_explore/01-introduction.md

 The adjective "enmeshed" (\in'meshd\ or \en'meshd\ or /ɪnˈmeʃt/ ) means "to be entangled in s.th." or "parts which are patched together".
 Though sometimes used with a negative touch, nowadays we are all enmeshed in digital processes somehow, with more or less user satisfactory and effectiveness.

-We think by not only connecting identities of users and organizations to those digital processes, but tighly interweaving them within the actual processes, the overall user experience and process efficiency will rise.
+We think by not only connecting identities of users and organizations to those digital processes, but tightly interweaving them within the actual processes, the overall user experience and process efficiency will rise.
 Enmeshed identities have a secure, digital and modern link between each other, which is not only used for overall communication but for professional processes.

 For us, being enmeshed is a very good thing: you know what is going on and the data which is used.
 You can take part in completely digital processes, without the hazzle of repeating yourself again and again.
 Even automated actions are available for end users.